John Torrence Tate Sr.: Reviewing Einstein and Rosen

 On June 1, 1936, Tate, as the editor of the Physical Review, received a submission from Albert Einstein and Nathan Rosen.
 Tate sent the submission to H.P.
 Robertson, who made an anonymous critical peer review questioning the basic conclusion of the paper.
 On July 23, Tate returned the submission with the anonymous review.
 On July 27, Einstein replied:

 We (Mr. Rosen and I) had sent you our manuscript for publication and had not authorized you to show it to specialists before it is printed.
 I see no reason to address the—in any case erroneous—comments of your anonymous expert.
 On the basis of this incident I prefer to publish the paper elsewhere.

+Legacy

+John T. Tate Hall at the University of Minnesota, constructed in 1926, is named after Tate.